 What is Big Little Moto Co?

 It’s a motorcycle club that my friend Jess Reid and I created after our first One Moto Show together.
 We’re both Virgos and we both really strive to push equality in anything and everything we do.
 With both of us being Queer we want inclusivity.
 We wanted to create a group of people that show up for each other and for themselves.
 It’s not about gender or what you ride.
 It’s about why you ride and what fuels you.
-We really want to work with the youth and show them that you don’t have to be a male or an outlaw to ride motorcycles.
+We really want to work with the youth and show them that you don’t have to be a male or an desperado to ride motorcycles.
 We want to teach them how to ride at an early age and break through the barriers and stigma around motorcyclists.
 It’s a movement, we want to see people grow and shine and be the best version of themselves.

 As an Actor what other jobs have you done as a rider?